bizmaercq/ps_flight_delays/README.md

 You must follow the instructions in the first lab ([Getting Started with Azure Machine Learning](./labdocs/Lab01.md)) to create an Azure Machine Learning workspace and set up a compute instance to work on before completing any subsequent labs in this repository.

+>  *⚠️⚠️⚠️ If you are experiencing challenges cloning this repo into your User folder in Azure Macchine Learnin, please download this git repo, extract and upload manually into your users folder on AML.
+The rest of instructions continues from the video.*

 ## Completing the Labs

 Complete the labs in order by following the links on the [Lab Exercises](./labdocs/README.md) page.